aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS CDK command line interface (CLI).
 It includes the following files and folders:

-- `src\api` - Code for the application's Lambda functions and Lambda Authorizer.
+- `src\api` - Code for the application's AWS Lambda functions and AWS Lambda Authorizer.
 - `events` - Invocation events that you can use to invoke the function.
 - `tests/unit` - Unit tests for the application code.
 - `tests/integration` - Integration tests for the API.
-- `lib` - CDK application modules directory
+- `lib` - AWS CDK application modules directory
-- `app.py` - CDK application 'main' (entry point)
+- `app.py` - AWS CDK application 'main' (entry point)
-- `cdk.json` - configuration file for CDK
+- `cdk.json` - configuration file for AWS CDK
 - `setup.py` - defines the Python package
-- `requirements.txt` - Python requirements file for the CDK application
+- `requirements.txt` - Python requirements file for the AWS CDK application

-## CDK Python project setup
+## AWS CDK Python Project Setup

 If virtualenv is needed, please create as and activate, you can find instructions in [Setup and Deployment](./../README.md#setup-and-deployment) section.
 Once virtualenv is activated, you can install the required dependencies for AWS CDK and API implementation.
 **\*Note:** Please verify that current directory is <repository path>/serverless-samples/queue-based-ingestion/python-cdk